-Current assets have decreased this year due to the transfer of funds to a non-current toll stabilization fund to pay future debt service.
+The increase in noncurrent assets and the offsetting decrease in current assets in FY11 was due to the transfer of funds to a non-current toll stabilization fund to pay future debt service.
 This is an indentured fund designated primarily for payment of future debt service.